open-ephys/commutator-docs/source/quick-start-guide.rst

         **SerialWriteLine** node while the workflow is running to show a text visualizer.

-After confirming its functionality, you are ready to :ref:`mount the commutator <mounting>` and :ref:`automate commutation <automate-commutation>`.
+After confirming its functionality, you are ready to start setting up your commutator for an experiment.
+Start with learning more in-depth about :doc:`/user-guide/mount-connect` your commutator.